patrickmj/MediaBuckets/README.md

 ## Shortcodes

-A shortcode like this will let you insert a gallery of images for a collection
+A shortcode like this will let you insert a gallery of images for a collection.
+The shortcodes presume that you have created MediaBucket Items with the collection or exhibit data set on the bucket.
+That is, these work when there is a bucket with `collection` set to `119`.

 ```
 [media_buckets record_class='collection' id='119'  gallery='true' image_type='fullsize']